perladvent/perldotcom/content/article/_pub_2001_05_22_trafficlights.md

 {
+   "authors" : [
+      "michael-schwern"
+   ],
+   "draft" : null,
    "description" : " Michael Schwern will be speaking at the O'Reilly Open Source Convention in San Diego, CA, July 23-27, 2001.
-Excuse me, I'm going to ramble a bit about traffic lights as they relate to language design to see whether something...", "draft" : null,
+Excuse me, I'm going to ramble a bit about traffic lights as they relate to language design to see whether something...", "slug" : "/pub/2001/05/22/trafficlights.html", "thumbnail" : null,
    "tags" : [
       "design",
       "development",